MuhammadSawalhy/leetcode-download-questions/README.md

 pip install -r requirements.txt
 ```

+Now you can use one of the Makefile scripts:

+- `make all` to generate an HTML file for all the problems that doesn't have an HTML in `problems/` directory.
+  - If you want to overwrite an existing HTML you can use `python export-problems.py --link <problem-linl>`
+- `make output.html` to generate a single HTML file for all the problems.
-In virtualenv, run `make` to generate a single HTML file (output.html) for all the problems.
+- `make` or `make output.pdf` to generate a single PDF file for all the problems.
+  - You need to install `pandoc` and `weasyprint` tools first if you want to generate the PDF.

 ### Updating questions